-At Millcreek Behavioral Health, in our nearly three decades of experience, we have helped many children, teens, and their loved ones overcome their ADHD and learn the skills necessary to be productive at home, work, and school.
-Our two residential programs are located in a number of separate cottages on two campuses that provide children and teens with the opportunity to address key issues while providing the compassionate, experienced care needed to promote a successful recovery.
-While facing a diagnosis of ADHD or other disorders can be tremendously frightening, the warm, caring staff at Millcreek Behavioral Health is ready to welcome your child or teen with open arms.
+At our ADHD treatment facility, in our nearly three decades of experience, we have helped many children, teens, and their loved ones overcome their ADHD and learn the skills necessary to be productive at home, work, and school through our residential ADHD treatment centers.
+Our two residential ADHD treatment centers in Arkansas are located in a number of separate cottages on two campuses.
+These centers provide children and teens with the opportunity to address key issues while providing the compassionate, experienced care needed to promote a successful recovery.
+While facing a diagnosis of ADHD or other disorders can be tremendously frightening, the warm, caring staff at our ADHD treatment facility is ready to welcome your adolescent or teen with open arms.

 - Inattentive symptoms: does not pay attention to details, makes careless mistakes, appears not to listen when spoken to, has trouble following directions